rust-lang/book/second-edition/src/ch19-02-advanced-lifetimes.md

 with the string that we're parsing, a 'context'.
 We'll write individual parsers that parse this string, and return success or failure.
 The parsers will need to borrow the context to do the parsing.
 We'd end up with something like the following.
-We've left off the lifetime anntations for now; this code won't
+We've left off the lifetime annotations for now; this code won't
 compile:

 ```rust,ignore